-Running MDS or GTM with large datasets (such as PubChem) requires memory-bounded computation, and are not necessarily CPU-bounded.
-For example, GTM may need a matrix for 8,000 latent points, corresponding to a 20x20x20 3D grid, with 100,000 data points, which requires at least 6.4 GB memory space for holding 8-byte double precision numbers.
-This single requirement easily prevents us from using a single process to run GTM.
+Running MDS or GTM with large dataset such as PubChem requires memory-bounded computation, not necessarily CPU-bounded.
+For example, GTM may need a matrix for 8,000 latent points, corresponding to a 20x20x20 3D grid, with 100,000 data points, which requires at least 6.4 GB memory space for holding 8-byte double precision numbers and this single requirement easily prevents us from processing GTM by using a single process.
 Also, memory requirement of SMACOF algorithm increases quadratically as N increases.
-For example, if N = 100,000, then one $N \times N$ matrix needs 80 GB of memory to hold 8byte double precision numbers.
-To make matters worse, the SMACOF algorithm generally needs six $N \times N$ matrices, which means at least 480 GB of memory is required to run SMACOF with 100,000 data points (excluding other memory requirements).
-To overcome this problem, we have developed parallel MDS (SMACOF) and GTM algorithms by using MPI Message Passing Interface (MPI, 2009), which we now discuss in more detail.
+For example, if N = 100,000, then one $N \times N$ matrix consumes 80 GB of memory for holding 8-byte double precision numbers.
+To make matters worse, the SMACOF algorithm generally needs six $N \times N$ matrices, so at least 480 GB of memory is required to run SMACOF with 100,000 data points excluding other memory requirement.
+To overcome this problem, we have developed parallel MDS(SMACOF) and GTM algorithms by using MPI Message Passing Interface (MPI, 2009), which we discuss in more detail.

-Parallel SMACOF: Scaling by MAjorizing a Complicated Function (SMACOF) (de Leeuw, Applications of convex analysis to multidimensional scaling, 1977), is an algorithm to solve MDS problem with STRESS criterion based on an iterative majorization approach, where one iteration consists of two matrix multiplications.
+Parallel SMACOF: Scaling by MAjorizing a COmplicated Function (SMACOF) (de Leeuw, Applications of convex analysis to multidimensional scaling, 1977), is an algorithm to solve MDS problem with STRESS criterion based on an iterative majorization approach, and one iteration consists of two matrix multiplications.
 For the mathematical details of SMACOF algorithm, please refer to (Borg & Groenen, 2005).
 To parallelize SMACOF, we decompose each $N \times N$ matrix with a $m \times n$ block decomposition, where m is the number of block rows and n is the number of block columns, to make use of a total of $p(=m \times n)$ processes.
 Thus, each process requires only approximately a 1/p of the sequential memory requirement of SMACOF algorithm.
 Figure 2 illustrates how a matrix multiplication between an $N \times N$ matrix (M) and an $N \times L$ matrix (X) is done in parallel using MPI primitives when each $N \times N$ matrix (M) is decomposed with p = 6, m = 2, n = 3, and each arrow represents a message passing.
-For simplicity, we assume $N \mod m = N \mod n = 0$ in Figure 2.
+For simplicity, we assume N mod m = N mod n = 0 in Figure 2.